-What is a business line of credit?
+How does a business line of credit work?

-An outright loan is a lump sum of borrowed money, but a business line of credit is a revolving line you can draw against as you need it, meaning that you only pay for the money that you use.
-Lines of credit can be extended by a large traditional bank, a small local bank, or an alternative online lender.
+A traditional business loan is a lump sum of borrowed money, but an LOC is a revolving line you can draw against as you need it, similar to a business credit card.
+This means that you only pay interest for the money that you use.
+Typically, an LOC may be extended by a large traditional bank, a small local bank, or an online lender.

 Here’s a simple example:

-If you receive a $10,000 line of credit and use $5,000 for inventory, you only pay the $5,000 plus interest back.
-In the future, you can withdraw more, but only up to the $10,000 limit.
+- If you receive a $10,000 line of credit and use $5,000 for inventory, you only pay back the $5,000 plus interest.
+In the future, you may pay down the initial $5,000 borrowed and may be able to withdraw more, but only up to the $10,000 limit.

-Different Types of Lines of Credit
+Different types of lines of credit

 - Traditional Secured Business Lines of Credit: The business owner puts up collateral, something of value like real estate or equipment, for this type of credit line.
 The lender can claim your collateral if you default, lowering their risk and resulting in lower interest rates or more flexible payment terms than an unsecured line.
-You might also qualify for more money than you would with an unsecured line.

 - Unsecured Business Line of Credit: Collateral is not required for this type of credit line.
 There’s nothing to seize if you default so the lender is assuming a larger risk than with a secured line.
-The additional risk can make an unsecured line of credit more difficult to acquire and more expensive.
+The additional risk may make an unsecured line of credit more difficult to acquire and more expensive.

-When it is Useful to Open a Line of Credit
+When is it useful to open a line of credit?

 - Purchasing inventory

-- Financing marketing campaigns
+- Hiring a new employee Financing marketing campaigns

 - Making payroll